 Kampong Lorong Buangkok

 If you’ve ever wanted to go back in time to Singapore’s former provincial life, Kampong Lorong Buangkok is the best place to do that.
-Located off Sengkang East Avenue, it’s the last village left on Singapore’s main island, with 26 dwellings left.
-Here, chickens, and other stray animals run freely.
-Redevelopment is in the works, but as you can imagine, people are up in arms in calling for conservation efforts.
+Located off Sengkang East Avenue, the rural site has been around since 1956 and is currently the last surviving village on Singapore’s main island.
+At this tranquil throwback to the past, life seems to come to a standstill.
+Take note, though: The place still houses over 20 families, so do your best to leave it undisturbed.
+Redevelopment is in the works, but plans won’t be put into place for a few decades.

 Kampong Lorong Buangkok, 7 Lorong Buangkok, Singapore 547557